PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 16:54:07
+Last updated: 2024-04-13 16:54:43
-Random Quote: Because there's no way watching it can be more fun than playing it yourself. - Oh Il-nam
+Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos